Eve Online: Other media

 In 2013, CCP said that they had made deals to create both a comic book and a television series based on Eve Online.
 The comic, titled Eve: True Stories, was released by Dark Horse Comics and made available for free online in 2014.
 Following this, a physical version of the graphic novel containing bonus material was made available that same year.
 To make the television series, CCP signed a deal with Icelandic director Baltasar Kormákur.
 As of May 2013, no information has been given about the title or the premiere date of the television series.
 The storylines from both the graphic novel and the television series will be based on actual player-driven events that happened in the game.
+The board game EVE: Conquests was based on Eve Online.